 Results showed that positive life changes was significantly different between BCS and CCS, however most BCS and CCS reported maximum positive life changes.
 Positive life changes were not significantly different between survivorship stages in BCS and CCS.
 This indicates that positive life changes is stable/stagnant overtime along with the survival lifespan in both cases.
 A qualitative study towards some breast cancer long term survivors showed that life patterns after five years or more of breast cancer diagnosis clustered around positive, expansive interactions, and transforming themes indicating they had grown from the experience which consistent with characteristics of young's stage of centering [51].
 After surviving their cancer, participants consciousness shifted from the binding stage to that of centering, some even evidenced the characteristics of the choice stage.
-These changes in life patterns reflect the expansion of consciouses experienced by this group of women survivors of breast cancer.
-Similar study towards acute and short term breast cases are survivors, and cervical cancer survivors is not found yet.
+These changes in life patterns reflect the expansion of consciousness experienced by this group of women survivors of breast cancer.
+Similar study towards acute and short term breast cancer survivors, and cervical cancer survivors is not found yet.

-A cancer diagnosis affects patients' quality of life as well as 45 ir pursuit of life goals.
-Life purpose and goal is one of the aspects of meaning in life, together with harmony and peac54 life perspective, confusion and lessened meaning, and benefits of spirituality [52].
-A study towards 60 7 men with breast cancer showed that the level of meaning of life among respondents is low, in which marital status and 7 ucation were found to be significantly associated with the meaning in 7 e and life satisfaction; there was significant relationship between meaning of life and life satisfaction, and the low sense of identity as a whole leads respondents to be dissatisfied with their lives [53].
+A cancer diagnosis affects patients' quality of life as well as their pursuit of life goals.
+Life purpose and goal is one of the aspects of meaning in life, together with harmony and peace, life perspective, confusion and lessened meaning, and benefits of spirituality [52].
+A study towards 60 women with breast cancer showed that the level of meaning of life among respondents is low, in which marital status and education were found to be significantly associated with the meaning in life and life satisfaction; there was significant relationship between meaning of life and life satisfaction, and the low sense of identity as a whole leads respondents to be dissatisfied with their lives [53].
 Similar sudy in women with cervical cancer is not found yet.

-Results of a systematic review showed that cancer impacts patient's life goal chargeteristic and processes, and life goal disturbance 23 related to poorer psychological outcomes; there were seven life goal characteristics and processes [54].
+Results of a systematic review showed that cancer impacts patient's life goal characteristic and processes, and life goal disturbance is related to poorer psychological outcomes; there were seven life goal characteristics and processes [54].
 The role of goal adjustment or goal reengagement (i.e. disengagement from unattainable goals and reengagement in alternative goals) and cognitive emotion-regulation strategies (i.e. rumination, catastrophizing, positive refocusing) after cancer is important for increasing psychological wellbeing [55].
-A comparative study between 159 meer patients and 160 healthy controls which followed up at nine and 18 months later showed that cancer patients reported: 1) fewer achievement-related goals and leisure goals, and 2) m to the later showed that cancer patients reported: 1) from the perspective for to the change goal perspective is widely maintained for 1.5 years ahead.
+A comparative study between 159 cancer patients and 160 healthy controls which followed up at nine and 18 months later showed that cancer patients reported: 1) fewer achievement-related goals and leisure goals, and 2) more health-related barriers to goal pursuit, and had a shorter time perspective for their goals [56].
+Therefore cancer influences loss-based goal selection after time of first diagnosis and that the change goal perspective is widely maintained for 1.5 years ahead.